- The biggest conflagration in Cork in 300 years

 Rejection by Cork Corporation:

-Back in Cork political reaction to Greenwood’s side stepping of responsibly saw full scale anger.
+Back in Cork political reaction to Greenwood’s side stepping of responsibility saw full scale anger.
 The Lord Mayor of Cork, Donal Óg O’Callaghan and Corporation members sent a message to leading MPs rejecting Greenwood’s suggestion that Cork City was burned by any section of the citizen’s and demanding an impartial inquiry.

 The Strickland Report: